Area: 5455 km2

-The region (province) of Aragatsotn (literally meaning "the foot of Aragats") is located in the western part of Armenia and is surrounded by mountains from its three sides; one is Mount Aragats - the highest peak of Armenia (4,090 m) which gave the marz its name.
+The region (province) of Aragatsotn (literally meaning "the foot of Aragats") is located in the western part of Armenia and is surrounded by mountains from its three sides; one is Mount Aragats - the highest peak of Armenia (4,090 m) after which was named the region.
 The capital and largest city of the province is the town of Ashtarak.

-Mount Aragats, considered the highest peak in the South Caucasus, has become a permanent home for mountaineers and naturalists wanting to explore its four peaks.
-From the top of the mountain, you can see most of the Lesser and Great Caucasus Range, even as far as Mt.
-Elbrus, Europe's tallest mountain at 5642m.
+The name of Aragats associates with Aramanyak - the son of Hayk.
+According to another version, Aragats was named after God Ara; Ara + gah(trone) means Ara's throne.
+Mount Aragats, being the highest peak in the South Caucasus, has become a permanent home for mountaineers and naturalists wanting to explore its four peaks.
+From the top of the mountain, you can see most of the Lesser and Great Caucasus Range.

-Local and foreign tourists have shown great interest towards hiking tourism in Armenia lately.
+Recently, local and foreign tourists show great interest towards hiking tourism in Armenia.
 It is no surprise as this «mountainous island» is an irresistible country for those who like conquering natural heights.

 Ashtarak is located on the left bank of Kasagh River; it is the capital of Aragatsotn region.
 The city’s name was first mentioned in the 9th century.
 The Medieval Monuments are still kept in Ashtarak, that’s why it is famous for a lot of historical monuments and outstanding people.